 The Cathedral Library is in Abbey House, overlooking the Abbey Gardens.
 Managed by professional librarians, it is open for study and borrowing at regular times.
 This library combines in one catalogue a single collection from several sources:

-The combined Library of some 8,000 volumes covers all the main disciplines of theology, biblical studies, spirituality, liturgy and religious studies, and most are available for borrowing.
+The combined library of some 8,000 volumes covers all the main disciplines of theology, biblical studies, spirituality, liturgy and religious studies, and most are available for borrowing.
 Current and past issues of many theological journals are also available for reference.
-The catalogue to the theological library is available electronically (click here).

 The Library is open at the following times: